canjs/canjs/docs/can-guides/introduction/technical.md

 Developers love Mustache templates because they are designed to be "logic-less", meaning no if statements, else clauses, for loops.
 There are only tags.
 The resulting simplicity makes templates easier to read and understand.
 It also makes it possible for designers to modify templates more easily, with less of a risk of breaking something.

-CanJS’ version of Handlebars is called [can-stache](../../can-stache.html).
+CanJS’s version of Handlebars is called [can-stache](../../can-stache.html).

 ### One, two-way, and event bindings